TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

     fastboot flash system system.img
     fastboot reboot recovery

-Once inside the default recovery, choose to wipe data, and now reboot to system.
+Once inside the default recovery, navigate with vol buttons,choose to wipe data, and now reboot to system.

 Give it time.
 Allow your phone to boot, patience, an image with CrDroid Logo should suprise you, eventually it should boot into start menu in a few secs.
 Congratulations you got rid of MIUI without any recovery, and  you got a nice debloated ROM (The best ROM or one of the BEST ROMS i should say)